AndroidDev77/webchain-gpu-miner/README.md

 # webchain-miner

-webchain-miner is a high performance Webchain (WEB) CPU miner, with official support for Windows.
+webchain-miner is a high performance Webchain (WEB) GPU miner, support for Windows.
-Originally based on XMRig with changes that allows mining WEB.
+Originally based on XMRig with changes that allows mining WEB on AMD GPUs.

 #### Table of contents
 * [Features](#features)